 mcantor at brookskushman dot com

 Mark is one of the founders of our firm and has been our President since 2007.
-Under his stewardship, the firm has grown from 50 to over 70 lawyers and patent agents.
+Under his stewardship, the firm has grown from 50 to over 80 attorneys, patent agents, and technical specialists.
 He was instrumental in opening our Los Angeles office and in expanding our practice nationally and internationally.

 In his intellectual property litigation practice, Mark has handled major litigation in all technology areas and tried cases relating to patents, trademarks, trade secrets and copyrights in state and federal courts throughout the country and in a number of international forums.
 Mark has also handled inter partes administrative proceedings before the U.S. Patent and Trademark Office and the International Trade Commission.
 Mark has also been extremely active in a number of matters involving insurance coverage in intellectual property cases, and has spoken at annual meetings of the State Bar of Michigan on the topic.